 The design of the building places the chapel in the heart of the school.
 This space is used as part of Religious Studies lessons, for acts of remembrance or as a place where people can go in a time of difficulty or crisis.
 Every term, a year group can attend a Eucharist service and at six times during the year important days in the church calendar such as Lent, Ascension Day or Advent are marked here or in the school hall.

-Our Lay-Chaplain, Mr Rab is based in the school full-time, also teaching PSHCE and RS.
-He is available to all members of the school community who want to discuss matters of faith or a personal nature, or who would value prayer.
-Mr Rab leads a Bible study group for students and a weekly staff prayer gathering.
-He also meets several students and members of staff each week for one-to-one support.
+Miriam Kearney our Lay-Chaplain is based in school full time.
+She is available to all members of the school community who want to discuss matters of faith, or a personal nature, or who would value prayer.
+Miriam runs several clubs for students and a weekly staff prayer gathering.
+She also meets several students and members of staff each week for one-to-one support.
+Miriam also works with Mr Brierley on our PSHCE curriculum.

-Mr Rab also co-ordinates Collective Worship in the school.
+Miriam also co-ordinates Collective Worship in the school with Mr Candlin, the SLT Lead on Ethos.
 All students have the opportunity to access Collective Worship every day.
 The usual pattern of worship is one assembly, one form worship and three thoughts for the day.
-These include elements of bible teaching, prayer and reflection.
-Collective Worship is designed to be accessible for all students (whether they have a Christian faith or not) and give them an opportunity to reflect on their lives and personal beliefs.
+These include elements of Bible teaching, prayer and reflection.
+Collective Worship is designed to be inclusive for all students (whether they have a Christian faith or not), to invite them to reflect on their lives and personal beliefs, and to inspire them to be people who serve others, grow together and live life to the full.